NCTEAR 2026 Conference

 - 100-150 word abstract

-Proposals should be clearly written and not more than 800 words in length (not including references).
+Proposals should be clearly written and no more than 800 words in length (excluding references).

-Works-in-progress roundtable sessions provide opportunities for presenters to share empirical works-in-progress with a small group of colleagues and to engage in extended discussion of their research.
+Our works-in-progress roundtable sessions are designed for presenters to share ongoing empirical work with a small group of colleagues and engage in extended discussions.

 Proposals for a work-in-progress roundtable should include: